yehogwon/keratorch/README.md

-# KeraTorch : Keras-Like ML Framework
+# KeraTorch : PyTorch-Like ML Framework

 ## Introduction

-This project is a toy project to implement a Keras-like ML framework.
+This project is a toy project to implement a PyTorch-like ML framework.
 The goal is to implement commonly used layers and optimizers, such as fully-connected layer, convolutional layer, ReLU activation, SGD optimizer, *etc*.

 ## 📣 Shout Out To @omaraflak